[symon]

 symon(8) has been designed to inflict minimal performance and security

-tional to the amount of streams it needs to manage.
-Ideally symux should
+proportional to the amount of streams it needs to manage.
+Ideally symux

 instances in a LAN. symux stores the incoming streams in .rrd files and